isu-avista/sensors/README.md

 Examples (minus the reading of pins) can be found in the `SimulatedProcess` and `RandomProcessor` classes in the `avista_sensors.impl` package.

+You can also see the complete documentation of the code on the [documentation page](https://isu-avista.github.io/sensors/)

 ## Credits

 This module was contributed to by: